-5.4.4 Any Senate office must be resigned by the senator requesting a long-term proxy.
+5.4.4 Any Faculty Senate Executive Committee Officers must resign their office if requesting a long-term proxy.

-6.3.1 As compensation for the duties of this position, the Vice Chair of the Senate will receive a three unit release in Spring term.
+6.3.1 As compensation for the duties of this position, the Vice Chair of the Senate will receive a three-unit course release in Spring term.

-6.7 The Secretary shall maintain minutes of the activities of the Senate, distribute minutes of the Senate meetings to the Senate memberships within a timely manner, and oversee the Senate’s online presence on the NSC website and Canvas Senate page.
+6.4 Secretary.
+The Secretary shall maintain minutes of the activities of the Senate, distribute minutes of the Senate meetings to the Senate memberships within a timely manner, and oversee the Senate’s online presence on the NSC website and Canvas Senate page.
 Faculty who are current members of the Faculty Senate are eligible to be nominated for the position of Secretary.

 6.8 Members of the Faculty Senate Executive Committee may not appoint proxies to Faculty Senate Executive Committee meetings; however, votes may be submitted in absentia.